Neon Abyss

+A sequel, Neon Abyss 2, is scheduled to release in early access in 2025.

 Gameplay

 Neon Abyss is a side-scrolling run and gun video game with gameplay mechanics commonly associated with dungeon crawlers and platform games.
 Players take on the role of a member of the "Grim Squad", a group formed by an individual who identifies himself as Hades, the Greek god of the Underworld; more characters could be unlocked as the game progresses or through the purchase of downloadable content (DLC).
 Beginning their journey from a neon-lighted nightclub, the Grim Squad's goal is to explore a subterranean region known as the Abyss, through a series of procedurally generated levels, in order to hunt down and destroy the New Gods as well as their followers.
 Players may backtrack to previously visited locations using teleportation stones to access locked chests or previously sealed rooms.

 Players may randomly acquire a mix of unique weapons and items that alter the way the game's rules work or statistically increase their characters' damage.
 Player may also discover eggs which float in a line between their character, which may hatch to reveal a little pet creature that could assist the player with special abilities.
 The longer the current player character survives, the further existing pets could evolve to provide superior benefits for the duration of the run.
 All passive effects can stack between each item or pet with no limit to how many combinations can be applied.
 Other unlockable features include new rooms, bosses, and special rules.